stanfordnlp/CoreNLP/_pages/udfeats.md

 Labels tokens with their [Universal Dependencies](http://universaldependencies.org/) universal part of speech (UPOS) and features.

 This is a highly specialist annotator.
 At the moment it only works for English.
-It requires constituency parsers to produce UPOS tags (but can add UD features based on dependency parses).
+It requires a constituency parse to produce UPOS tags (but can add UD features based on dependency parses).
 Of our provided text output formats, the annotations this annotator produces only appear in the `conllu` format.
 This annotator may well disappear in a future release of CoreNLP once UD is further integrated into processing.

 | Property name | Annotator class name | Generated Annotation |
 | --- | --- | --- |